anish700/anish700/README.md

 ## I'm a Student and a Developer!!

 - 🔭 I love problem solving and developing new applications
-- 🌱 I’m currently learning Javascript and NodeJS
+- 🌱 I’m currently working on backend development

 ### Connect with me: